11 contemporary Indian jewellery labels that are easy on the eyes and wallet

-As much as we love dipping into the pool of nani’s heirlooms, when it comes to creating our own collections, we’d rather pick gender fluid jewellery, everyday wearable pieces made using semi-precious metals and stones, and timeless designs that age well.
+As much as we love dipping into the pool of nani’s heirlooms, when it comes to creating our own collections, we’d rather pick gender-fluid jewellery, everyday wearable pieces made using semi-precious metals and stones, and timeless designs that age well.
 That can also be passed on to our offspring as proof of their parents’ ‘wokeness’.

 Luckily, contemporary Indian jewellery labels have popped up all over Instagram to fulfil our needs.

-Drawing from the rich heritage of Indian’s craftsmanship culture, these contemporary Indian jewellery labels are creating wearable (and affordable) pieces of art, inspired by nature, mythology and more, so you can wear haathis on your ears, Shiva around your neck and even wrap owls around your wrist.
+Drawing from the rich heritage of India’s craftsmanship culture, these contemporary Indian jewellery labels are creating wearable (and affordable) pieces of art, inspired by nature, mythology and more, so you can wear haathis on your ears, Shiva around your neck and even wrap owls around your wrist.

 Contemporary Indian jewellery labels we love